reform on the farm

 What should I bring?

 Just grippy socks, comfortable clothing and a water bottle.
-Everything else — the reformer, straps and any props — is provided.
-If you don't have grip socks, we can usually sort you out.
+If you don't have grip socks, they can be purchased at the studio on the day.

 What should I wear?